Exporting Hubspot Deals for Revenue Analysis

 - Click on the two overlapping circles icon.

-- In the "Join configuration" section, select the
+- In the "Join configuration" section, select the Leftjoin type.

-join type. - Select the
+- Select the deal_company_idfield in thedealstable.

-table. - Select the
+- Select the idfield in thecompaniestable.

-table. - Click on the
+- Click on the Applybutton.

-This will join the deals
+This will join the deals and companies tables together.

 Now you can visualize your HubSpot deals data in QuickSight.